ucdavis/FairMLCourse/Hwk/Hwk2.md

 ### Functions to be developed

 You will write two functions, one to learn the quantiles of the training data, and the second to determine the quantile of a new case.
+(Even the training data will be considered "new cases"; see outline below.)

 The first function will have call form